mikesturm/ed/todaycard.md

 - Favor items that take longer than 15 minutes.
 This isn’t a hard and fast rule, but it’s usually the best way to go.
 An exception is when a really important but difficult task might only take 5 minutes, but you really have to push yourself to do it.
 By all means, put it on the card.
 But I’ve found those instances are rare.
 Reserve the card for the things that take a decent amount of your day’s free time and energy.

-## Score Yourself
-A primary feature of the card is the points system.
-The "P" column is your possible points for today.
-The "E" column is your earned points.
-When you complete a task, cross it off and put the amount of points earned in the "E" column.

-If you made an honest effort, but only got the task halfway done, you can earn half the point value in the "P" column.
-So if you had 7 tasks for the day, and you were working on task #1 (which is worth 7 points), but you didn't get it totally completed, you can put 3.5 in the "E" column.
-I've found that this mitigates the possible harmful effects of all-or-nothing thinking that already derail so much of our productivity efforts.

-As you complete the most important tasks on the list, you get points.
-As you complete lower priority items on the list, you get points—but not as many as for the higher priority items.

 ## Review and Vow

 Review the items on your card in order.Take a deep breath in, and let it out slowly.
 Let it sink in that if you follow what's on this card, you can feel really good about how your day went.
 Vow to yourself that this card will be your guide for the day.
 Commit to looking at it for guidance on what to work on next.